top of page

 Representation:

-3. Contact management within 3 business days to schedule a meeting with your representation present.
+• Within three (3) business days, contact management to schedule a meeting with your union representative present.

 Bargaining: